Structure of the preconditioned system in various preconditioned conjugate gradient squared algorithms: Analyses of various PCGS algorithms

-Here, the reason why the Krylov subspace is denoted as ${\cal K}^{\rm L}_{2k}$, despite the preconditioned matrix being $A\Pinv$ in the right-hand summation of (\ref{eqn:structure_of_solution}), is as following; the direction of a preconditioned system is different from the direction of a preconditioning conversion; see section \ref{sec:congruent_and_direction_pcgs}.
+Here, the polynomial is denoted as ${\it\Phi}^{\rm L}_\km$, despite the preconditioned matrix being $A\Pinv$ in the right-hand side of (\ref{eqn:structure_of_solution}), because the direction of a preconditioned system is different from the direction of a preconditioning conversion (see Section \ref{sec:congruent_and_direction_pcgs}).